 Takeover attempts indicate stocks are a bargain.
 When the M&A vultures start to circle, investors may want to take heed.

 John McCamant of the Medical Technology Stock Letter suggests looking for biotech firms with approved products as potential takeover targets.
-McCamant includes Acadia (NASDAQ:ACADC), a company doing research with Parkinson’s and Alzheimer’s.
+McCamant includes Acadia (NASDAQ:ACADB), a company doing research with Parkinson’s and Alzheimer’s.
 The company’s first Alzheimer’s related product was recently approved.

 Absent takeover attempts, some stocks are still attractive based on the fact they are so undervalued.
 According to analysts, some large cap biotechs fit that bill including Biogen Inc. (NASDAQ:BIIBC).